s-r-e-e-r-a-j/FTPBrute/README.md

 ## Key Features
 - **Support for FTP & SFTP Protocols:** You can choose between FTP and SFTP for brute-forcing authentication credentials.
+- **Custom Port Support:** Optionally, specify custom ports for FTP (default is 21) and SFTP (default is 22) if the target uses non-standard ports.
 - **Custom Wordlist Support:** Easily load custom wordlists for usernames and passwords to tailor your attack.
 - **Real-Time Output:** View attack progress in real-time, with detailed feedback about each attempt.
 - **Success Detection:** The tool automatically stops once a successful login is found, saving time and resources.
 - **Abort Attack:** The ability to stop the brute force attack at any time.
 - **User-Friendly GUI:** The tool features a simple, intuitive graphical interface designed for ease of use.

 ## Requirements
 To run FTPBrute, you will need Python 3.x and the following dependencies: